IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 bytes_in_flight_ratio is calculated as the ratio between bytes_flight and ref_wnd.
 This value should be computed at the beginning of the ACK processing. ref_wnd_ratio is computed as the relation between MSS and ref_wnd.

+The variable max_bytes_in_flight indicates the maximum bytes in flight in the current round trip.
+The variable max_bytes_in_flight_prev indicates the maximum bytes in flights in the previous round trip.
+As bytes in flight can spike when congestion occurs, using the maximum of max_bytes_in_flight and max_bytes_in_flight_prev makes it more likely that an uncongested bytes in flight is used.

 Furthermore, a variable bytes_newly_acked is incremented with a value corresponding to how much the highest sequence number has increased